MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-shipment-consolidation-policies.md

 Note: Both policies will have the same set of fields taken into consideration by legacy logic, including order number (consolidate lines into shipments based on order number, warehouse, mode of delivery, address, etc.)

-##	Default policies setup – upgrading an environment with warehouses already configured for cross-order consolidation:
+##	Default policies setup – upgrading an environment with warehouses already configured for cross-order consolidation

 1. Navigate to _Warehouse management /> Setup /> Warehouse /> Warehouses_.
 2. In the list, find and select the desired Warehouse record.